StrongKey/FIDO-Server/docs/User_Guide.md

 # StrongKey FIDO2 Server User Guide

-## API Calls Defined
+## Overview
 The following _Application Programmer Interface (API)_ calls are the underpinning pieces of the StrongKey FIDO2 Server.
-They pass the designated FIDO2 responses necessary to strongly authenticate a user with an appropriate Authenticator.
+They pass the designated FIDO2 responses necessary to strongly authenticate a user with an appropriate Authenticator (see this list of [FIDO2-certified Authenticator vendors](https://fidoalliance.org/certification/fido-certified-products/)).

 ### Registration
-These calls register a user, and are required before any other calls can be used.
-Though it is not required to include a Relying Party (RP) web application in the chain of events, to avoid vulnerabilities we recommend including one in your application architecture.
+These calls uniquely register a user, and are required before any other calls can be used.
+Though it is not required to include a Relying Party (RP) web application in the chain of events, it provides a number of [security benefits](https://www.w3.org/TR/webauthn/#sctn-rp-benefits).
+Using these calls a user, a Relying Party web applicaton, and the user’s client (containing at least one Authenticator) work in concert to generate a public key credential and associate it with the user’s RP web application account.
+This requires a test of user presence or user verification.
+We strongly recommend including a Relying Party web application in your architecture.
 - **/fidokeys/challenge**:  This is always the first call made for any user, as it initiates the registration process by obtaining a single-use, cryptographically strong random number (nonce) from the FIDO2 Server via the RP web application.
 From the FIDO2 Server the nonce is then sent to the Authenticator for signing.
 - **/fidokeys**: This call submits a signed challenge (nonce) from the Authenticator to the FIDO2 Server via an RP web application, after which registration is complete and the user may log in.

 ### Authentication
 Authenticate a user using FIDO2 protocols.
 These calls mirror the registration calls in function.
 A user must be registered with at least one key before authentication calls can be made.
+In these calls the user and their client (containing at least one Authenticator) work together to cryptographically prove to an RP web application that the user controls the credential private key associated with a previously-registered public key credential (see Registration, above).
+This requires a test of user presence or user verification, and will occur with every login attempt.
 - **/fidokeys/authenticate/challenge**: Obtains a single-use, cryptographically strong random number (nonce) from the FIDO2 Server via the RP web application.
 From the FIDO2 Server the nonce is then sent to the Authenticator for signing.
 - **/fidokeys/authenticate**: This call submits a signed challenge (nonce) from the Authenticator to the FIDO2 Server via RP web application, after which authentication is complete and the user is logged in.

 ### Administration
-Admin calls are designed for managing registered keys. **{kid}** represents the key ID being manipulated.
-These calls require a user to be registered with at least one key, but not necessarily logged in (authenticated).
+Admin calls are designed for managing registered Authenticators. **{kid}** is the unique ID of the Authenticator being manipulated.
+These calls require a user to be registered with at least one Authenticator, but not necessarily logged in (authenticated).
 - **/fidokeys (a.k.a.
-GET)**: Gets all keys associated with a registered user.
+GET)**: Gets (via HTTP GET) all Authenticators associated with a registered user.
 Use this to generate lists and reports.
 - **/fidokeys/{kid} (a.k.a.
-PATCH)**: Updates a registered key's status (_Active_ or _Inactive_).
+PATCH)**: Updates a registered Authenticator's status (_Active_ or _Inactive_).
 - **/fidokeys/{kid} (a.k.a.
-DELETE)**: Deletes a registered key.
-Note that deleting all keys from a user (including yourself) will prevent further logins for that user.
-If this occurs, either the user will need to be deleted and re-registered or, if you have built it into your application, a means must be made available for re-registering a key to the user without logging the user out.
+DELETE)**: Deletes a registered Authenticator.
+Note that deleting all Authenticators from a user (including yourself) will prevent further logins for that user.
+If this occurs, either the orphaned user will need to be deleted and re-registered or, if you have built it into your application, a means must be made available for re-registering an Authenticator to the user without logging the user out.

 ## Alternate Configurations
 StrongKey FIDO2 Server has only been tested using MariaDB (+JDBC), Payara, and Open JDK, but may work with other dependency applications.
 Following is a list of the component parts needed for StrongKey FIDO2 Server to function.
 All of the components may be installed on the same server, whether physical or virtual.